Instamrkt/slate/source/includes/_rest_calls.md

 --------- | -------
-usernameNew | New Username sign in. password | Password of the user attempting to change the login (his id derived from the secure im_user cookie attached).
+usernameNew | New Username sign in. password | Password of the user attempting to change the login (his id derived from the secure im_user cookie attached). userId | User's id for which password is to be updated.

 ### Response Parameters